 So how can we guarantee our older family members are maintaining proper senior nutrition?
 The MyPlate for Older Adults from Tufts University is a great place to begin, outlining simple dietary modifications that are less inhibitive than trying a complete dietary makeover.
 For example, “Tea and toast can turn into a bowl of oatmeal with a banana.
 It’s just as easy to make,” according to Shirley Chao, of the MA Executive Office of Elder Affairs.

-Another choice is to engage the services of a professional in-home caregiver, such as those at Endeavor Home Care in Scottsdale, AZ, who can help with planning wholesome, delicious meals, running errands such as picking up groceries, and spending time with seniors during mealtimes to stave off loneliness.
+Another choice is to engage the services of a professional in-home caregiver, such as those at Endeavor In-Home Care in Scottsdale, AZ and nearby areas, who can help with planning wholesome, delicious meals, running errands such as picking up groceries, and spending time with seniors during mealtimes to stave off loneliness.

-For more strategies for helping improve nutrition for an older adult, contact Endeavor Home Care.
+For more strategies for helping improve nutrition for an older adult, contact Endeavor In-Home Care, the top provider of home care in Scottsdale and throughout the surrounding areas.
 We can plan and prepare healthy meals for seniors – and we’ll even clean up the kitchen afterwards!
-We service several locations in Arizona, including Tucson, Phoenix, Scottsdale, Fountain Hills, Mesa, Sun City West, Gilbert and more.

 Cities We Service